 When integrating RPAS into the airspace, some key issues need to be addressed by the regulators, i.e. vulnerabilities of the technologies, the fragmented regulatory frameworks in Europe and across the world, licensing standards and the safety and security aspects of integrating RPAS into airspace, let alone privacy and liability issues.

-In 2014, ECA created a dedicated RPAS Working Group that gathers experts in the field of Remotely Piloted Aircraft Systems.
-Their expertise is instrumental in providing input for the regulatory approach and ‘concept of operations’ for RPAS, presented by the European Aviation Safety Agency (EASA) in 2015.
+In 2014, ECA created a dedicated RPAS Working Group (WG) that gathers experts in the field of Remotely Piloted Aircraft Systems.
+Their expertise is instrumental in providing input to the regulators (i.e. to the European Aviation Safety Agency (EASA) and the expert group working on developing regulatory framework for UAS in Europe).

 - Executive Board Director: Johan Glantz, Jon Horne